cckmwong-data/customer_segmentation/README.md

 - **GitHub Actions**: automation of Python scripts
 - **Google BigQuery**: SQL
 - **Power BI**: real-time dashboards

 ---
-## Highlights

-- Fully automated from raw data to dashboard insights
-- Real-world use of mixed-type clustering with K-Prototypes
-- CI/CD-ready pipeline with GitHub Actions
-- Cloud-native design using BigQuery + Power BI
-- Business-friendly, scalable, and no manual refreshes required

----
 ## ETL Pipeline